eure-kai/Battleship/README.md

 # Battleship
-Implementation of a two-player Battleship game in Java (June 2021)
+Implementation of a two-player Battleship game in Java (May 2021)